AlexandraBledea/SOA/README.md

         - When a task is assigned, the Tasks Service sends a message to RabbitMQ.
         - RabbitMQ forwards the message to an SMTP server, which sends an email notification to the assigned user.
     - **Deadline Reminders**:
-        - A scheduled job sends requests daily to a Lambda function (`deadline_reminder`) to compute days until task due dates.
+        - There is a REST API which triggered requests to a Lambda function (`deadline_reminder`) to compute days until task due dates.
         - If the due date is ≤ 3 days away, a reminder email is triggered via RabbitMQ and SMTP.

 2. **Apache Kafka**: